MickeyZyk/grav-headless/pages/bakers/pages/about-us/bakersabout.en.md

 problem_heading_two: 'Lots of people, lots of ideas'
 problem_heading_three: Solution
 problem_text: 'how can be a name for fisherman''s beer?'
-icon01_text: 'Jana, bank manager, loves writing'
+icon01_text: 'Jane, a bank manager, she loves reading.'
-icon02_text: 'Bozena, grandma, likes to cook'
+icon02_text: 'Božena, a grandma, fond of cooking.'
-icon03_text: 'Honza, yoga instructor, loves healthy lifestyle'
+icon03_text: 'Lucy, a yoga teacher.
+Loves healthy life style.'
-icon04_text: 'Magda, professor, loves psychology'
+icon04_text: 'Magda, a professor, loves psychology.'
-icon05_text: 'Dan, doctor, likes to go for a beer'
+icon05_text: 'Dan, a health professional, likes to go for a beer.'
-icon06_text: 'Karel, business owner'
+icon06_text: 'Linda.
+Runs her company.'
-icon07_text: 'Dana, student, likes to draw'
+icon07_text: 'Dana, a student, she likes to draw.'
 icons_link_one: /bakerslogin
 icons_link_one_text: 'JOIN US'
 icons_link_two: /bakers-for-clients